enciphers-team/ThreadsApp/README.md

 2. Build React Client

-     Navigate to the client directory and build your React app:
+     Navigate to the client directory(cd /path/to/ThreadsApp/client) and build your React app:
      ```
      npm run build
      ```